 Once the refreshing drink has been consumed, the strawberries will have soaked up the drink and are delicious to eat!

 Although combining cucumber, strawberries, and mint is the traditional way to make Pimm’s cocktail, it is possible to make a more citrus-based version by replacing these with chunks of fresh orange and lemon.

 Bartenders at some establishments have sometimes been known to add a shot of gin to the mixture above, resulting in a stronger and more alcoholic drink.

 “ChamPimm’s” replaces the lemonade in the above recipe with sparkling wine or champagne – this makes for a delicious but somewhat lethal concoction.

-Pimm’s is without doubt a drink for sunny days.
-In recent years Winter Pimm’s has become available, which is a drink based on brandy with spice and orange flavours.
+Pimm’s is, without doubt, a drink for sunny days.
+In recent years Winter Pimm’s has become available, a drink based on brandy with spice and orange flavors.

 Whether your preference is a classic Pimm’s No.1 cocktail in the height of summer or a warming Winter Pimm’s in the depths of winter, these tips should help everyone enjoy this classic English drink.